nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

      Header always add Strict-Transport-Security "max-age=15768000; includeSubDomains; preload"
   </VirtualHost>

-Be aware that above policy will also apply for all subdomains, if you don't have HTTPS properly configured on all subdomains you mut remove the ``includeSubdomains`` part.
+Be aware that the above policy will also apply for all subdomains.
+If you don't have HTTPS properly configured on all subdomains you mut remove the ``includeSubdomains`` part.